togwand/nixos/README.md

 Always available to use NixOS options and optional configurations

 #### TODO
-1. Replace waybar with other status bar program, or make it truly good
+1. Work on the default programs for mime types (add mpv)
-2. Work on the default programs for mime types (add mpv)
+2. Make waybar style better

 ### apps
 Ready to use programs and services